-The stunning new Jane Austen Peacock brooch, now available from our online gift shop, celebrates the long-standing association between this most handsome of fowl and Jane Austen’s comparably elegant Pride and Prejudice.
+This stunning Pride and Prejudice Peacock Brooch, available from our Online Gift Shop, celebrates the long-standing association between this most handsome of fowl and Jane Austen's comparably elegant Pride and Prejudice novel.

 Why a Jane Austen Peacock?
 Rather than reproduce a specific scene from the novel, or any of its central characters, Thompson opted instead for a design that would serve as a visual representation of the book's themes and mood, and hit on the perfect symbol for the issues of courtship, vanity, and the calculated display of wealth and beauty around which the drama revolves.
 The peacock and the novel have been linked ever since...

-It is to honour this long-standing connection that we have added our new Peacock Brooch to the Gift Shop’s range of Jane Austen jewellery.
+With this in mind, our Pride and Prejudice Peacock Brooch forms a stunning addition to our range of beautiful Jane Austen inspired Jewellery.
 Made of Sterling Silver, with fine freshwater pearls and marcasite, the peacock has a garnet eye for that extra special final touch.
-The result is an exquisite piece that will complement any outfit, while subtly paying tribute to our favourite novel!
+The result is an exquisite piece that will complement any outfit, while subtly paying tribute to your favourite novel.

 Nice piece, but please do correct your spelling of the artist’s name.
 It’s Thomson, without the p!